Author: Yashkardin Vladimir

 Consisting of: forming machine, storage tank of 500 kg, packaging machines, automatic control system.

 Molding machine feeds into the bunker on 10 tablets at a time.
-Filling machine takes one pill.

 Both cars can stop from time to serve, not dependent on each other (thanks to the bunker).